Aedif/multi-token-edit/README.md

 Support the continuing development of the module by subscribing to Baileywiki over at [Patreon](https://www.patreon.com/baileywiki).

-_Note that all keybinding referenced bellow can be changed via 'Configure Controls'_
+_Note that all keybindings referenced bellow can be changed via 'Configure Controls'_

 #### Recommended modules: